holoviz/panel/doc/tutorials/basic/build_todo.md

 A todo app can be built in many other ways.
 The main purpose of this example is for all of us to acquire the basic skills needed to develop *stateful*, *dynamically updating* apps like this one.
 :::

-## Break it down

-We will now break down the example together to get a better understanding of the code.

-COMING UP

 ## Recap

 In this section, we have built a *Todo App* with many features.
 We needed to combine many of the things we have learned so far.

-## Resources

-COMING UP